unfor19/frigga/README.md

 1. Grafana - Import the dashboard [frigga - Jobs Usage](docker-compose/grafana/provisioning/dashboards/jobs-usage.json) (ID: 12537) to Grafana, and check out your current number of DataSeries
 1. Grafana - Generate an API Key for `Viewer`
-1. Get the list of metrics that are in use in your dasboards
+1. Get the list of metrics that are used in your dasboards

    ```bash
    $ frigga gl # gl is grafana-list, or good luck :)